doitintl/easyeks/docs/3_Quickstart/Quickstart.md

    echo $TOKEN_NAME
    echo $TOKEN_PASS
    ```
-4. Open a Unix Terminal, and copy paste a customized version of the above command
+4. Open a Unix Terminal, running on your local machine, copy paste a customized
-   into your terminal.
-Verify that the echo $VAR, confirms your environment
+   version of the above command into your terminal.
+Verify that the echo $VAR,
-   variables are correctly set before moving on.
+   confirms your environment variables are correctly set before moving on.
 5. Download this repo to your local machine
    `[admin-user@local-machine:~]`
    ```shell